Note on Euler characteristic of a toric vector bundle: Introduction

 \subsection{Acknowledgment}

 We would like to thank Askold Khovanskii for suggesting the association of a multi-valued support function and hence a convex chain to a toric vector bundle.
-We also thank Amin Gholampour and Klaus Altmann for useful email correspondence.
-In particular, the proof of Lemma \ref{lem-pull-back-inv} was suggested to us by them.
-The second author is partially supported by National Science Foundation Grant DMS-210184 and a Simons Collaboration Grant.
+We also thank Amin Gholampour, Klaus Altmann and Matt Larson for useful email correspondence.
+In particular, the proof of Lemma \ref{lem-pull-back-inv} was suggested to us by Gholampour and Altmann.
+The third author is partially supported by National Science Foundation Grant DMS-210184 and a Simons Collaboration Grant.